Dead Pedal

 Details

-As Lead Programmer, I maintained an Unreal CI/CD pipeline, creating and iterating our car physics, as well as establishing the programming team's feature timeline.
+As Lead Programmer, I maintained an Unreal CI/CD pipeline, iterated on our car physics, and established the feature timeline for the programming team.

 The Game

-In Dead Pedal you play as John D. Pedal in a post apocalyptic world fending of ruthless marauders and mutant beasts.
-Upgrade you car with new weapons and customizations by taking out various factions.
-When your ready take on THE WORM and bring peace back to the mojave.
+In Dead Pedal, you play as John D. Pedal in a post-apocalyptic world, fending off ruthless marauders and mutant beasts.
+Upgrade your car with new weapons and customizations by taking out various factions.
+When you’re ready, take on THE WORM and bring peace back to the Mojave.

 Timeline

-Starting development in September 2022 I worked on a cross-disciplinary team of developers to create Dead Pedal for the Champlain College Game studio.
+Development began in September 2022.
+I worked with a cross-disciplinary team to create Dead Pedal for the Champlain College Game Studio.
+We chose Unreal Engine 5 to take advantage of Chaos Physics, World Partition, and its rendering pipeline.

 Technical Details